HydroIT/MG-MAS/README.md

 	6. corpus.getComposer('ryansMammoth')
 	7. corpus.getComposer('trecento')

-The probabilities can then be used as evaluating all the different aspects of creativity:
+The probabilities can then be used as evaluating all the different aspects of creativity (actually implemented in some fashion in the code).
 - **value**: Does this NN consider the midi stream to be > 0.5 for any "genre"?
 - **novelty**: How far is the score given by the NN to the agent's idea of his genre? (i.e. the loss function?)
 - **surprisingness**: Incorporating the agents data, if he hasn't seen anything from genre 4 but got the highest score there, then quite surprising? etc...

 This network does not take into account the length\duration, but can be extended to such quite easily.

-**IDAN WHAT IS IMPORTANT?**
+The structure for this network is quite similar to the predictive LSTM one, except it outputs a probability distribution over the above 8 composers.

 ###`Agents.py`
 File consisting of our three major agent's classes: MarkovMidiAgent, MarkovLSTMAgent,  JudgeAgent and their function.
 MarkovMidiAgent generates music based on Markov Chain,  MarkovLSTMAgent generates music using neural networks to learn and JudgeAgent does not produce anything, just evaluate artifacts.